 Revenues for 2014 slipped back marginally to $18.21bn, but net income plunged by almost 62% to to $1.04bn, though that was mainly the result of a big negative accounting adjustment of $2.9bn to pension plans.
 The previous year was flattered by an equally large gain in the same area.
 Stripping both those adjustments out, operating income was up slightly to $3.2bn from $3.0bn the year before.
 Walmart accounted for around 26% of revenues (approx $4.7bn).
 The group generated 87% of revenues in the US in 2014, most of the rest from Canada, with a small contribution from exported goods and royalties.
 Total debt at the end of the year was $8.6bn.

 Tony Vernon, previously EVP & president of the old Kraft North America division, became CEO of the new Kraft Foods Group following the Mondelez split, with former Pepsi Bottling CEO John Cahill appointed initially as executive chairman.
 Cahill moved to non-executive chairman in 2014.
 At the end of a difficult year, though, Vernon retired, and Cahill was appointed as CEO.
 Another clutch of executives departed the company in early 2015, and virtually all of those remaining C-suite managers left following the merger with Heinz.
-The most senior survivor from the current Kraft team was George Zoghbi, appointed Kraft COO in early 2015.
-He remains COO, US commercial operations in the Kraft Heinz Company.
+The most senior survivor from the old Kraft team was George Zoghbi, appointed Kraft COO in early 2015.
+He later moved to a consultative role.

 Deanie Elsner was appointed as EVP & chief marketing officer of the new Kraft Foods Group in Feb 2013.
 However she left the group two years later and was succeeded on an interim basis by Jane Hilk, previously divisional president of enhancers & snack nuts.
 Hilk left the company following the Heinz takeover.
-Nina Barton, formerly VP, coffee at Kraft, became SVP, marketing innovation, research & development in Kraft Heinz.
+Nina Barton, formerly VP, coffee at Kraft, became SVP, marketing innovation, research & development in Kraft Heinz, and eventually moved up to chief growth officer, becoming virtually the only senior survivor from the old team.

 By 2012, Kraft Foods was the end result of a long series of mergers and amalgamations, as a string of separate entrepreneurial businesses gradually consolidated into today's food giant.
 The oldest brand in the portfolio is Baker's chocolate, first marketed in 1780.
 One hundred years later Philadelphia Cream Cheese was invented by the Empire Cream Cheese Company of New York.
 Also in the 1880's Oscar Mayer's meat business was established.
 Maxwell House was first developed in 1892, a special blend produced for the Maxwell House Hotel in Nashville, Tennessee.
 (It was reportedly President Theodore Roosevelt who invented the brand's long-serving ad slogan in 1907 - after finishing a cup of it at a function, he said that it was "Good to the last drop".
 Maxwell House Instant Coffee was developed to serve the Armed Forces in the Second World War, and marketed to consumers from 1946.)